kshinoz98/Engineering_4_Notebook/README.md

 ### Reflection

 [I2C](https://www.geeksforgeeks.org/i2c-communication-protocol/) devices are very interesting.
 Using only two pins, it is possible to communicate with multiple devices, which reduces the complexity of wiring by a factor of how many devices are attached.
 While this feature is not used in this assignment, I found it really cool when I found out about it, enough to talk about it in the reflection.
 Looking back on it, I don't think I would be able to figure out the setup code if I was not given it, as I still do not know what the busio does.
-Also, [F strings](https://www.freecodecamp.org/news/python-f-strings-tutorial-how-to-use-f-strings-for-string-formatting/) are very strange, but Elias helped me out with them, so I think I know enough to use them in the future.
+Also, [F strings](https://www.freecodecamp.org/news/python-f-strings-tutorial-how-to-use-f-strings-for-string-formatting/) are very strange when you're not used to it, but Elias helped me out with them, so I think I know enough to use them in the future.

 &nbsp;